cloudmesh-community/book/chapters/in/box.md

     client.file(<file id>).update_contents(<path to file>)

 ### File upload errors
-A file upload will fail if there is already a file in the folder with the same name, or if the file is too big or if there is not enough storage.
+A file upload will fail if there is already a file in the folder with the same name, if the file is too big, or if there is not enough storage.
 To avoid errors, Box has an exception API that will check if a file will be accepted before sending it to Box:

     # Enable preflight checks:
     file = 'test.txt'